ysaito2/blog/_posts/2021-10-06-AboutCommaAi.markdown

 &nbsp;

-Its also worth noting that their decision to open source their software doesn't impede their business but rather enhances it.
+Its also worth noting that comma's decision to open source their software doesn't impede their business but rather enhances it.
 The comma team only supports the top five car models; all other models that they support, totalling 130, is done by the community of users.
 If a car model is not supported, a user can use a tool provided by comma to add support, which will be shared with the entire community.
 Understanding their business deeper, it wouldn't make sense *not* to open source their software.

 &nbsp;